 Part 2 Supervision and Counselor Development covers models of supervision, stages of supervisee development, supervision interventions, cultural differences and multicultural competencies, relational dynamics in the supervisory process, and awareness of the developmental process of the supervisory relationship itself.

 Presenter: Paula J. Britton, Ph.D.

-Dr. Britton is a professor in the Clinical Mental Health Counseling Program at John Carroll University.
+Paula is a professor in the Clinical Mental Health Counseling program at John Carroll University.
 She is a licensed psychologist and a PCC-S, with over thirty years of diverse clinical experience including an administrator and supervisor in a family service agency, a project director of a large research grant, and a clinician in a private practice.
 She has given over 100 local, state, and national professional presentations and workshops in the areas of supervision and ethics as well as authoring numerous publications.
 Additionally, she is a supervisor of master level therapists in private practice, doctoral interns, and practicum/Internship students.

 Questions?
 Email email@example.com or for more information or to sign up visit www.paulabritton.com